hyouuu/MoView/README.md

 MoView by hyouuu, made for Pendo, based on [SPUserResizableView](https://github.com/spoletto/SPUserResizableView).

-It is a movable, resizable view, with special attention to be used with UIImage, thus providing Save, Copy and Delete menu options.
+It is a movable & resizable view for both iOS & macOS, with works perfectly with images, and provides Save, Copy and Delete menu options.

 It has been used by Pendo in App Store with lots of users, so is considered production ready.
-Pull requests welcome to make it better & better! :D
+Pull requests are always welcome!

 [![Version](https://img.shields.io/cocoapods/v/MoView.svg?style=flat)](http://cocoapods.org/pods/MoView)
 [![License](https://img.shields.io/cocoapods/l/MoView.svg?style=flat)](http://cocoapods.org/pods/MoView)